Traditional Vietnamese wedding: Receiving the Bride at Her House

 The bride and groom, in front of all their guests, will turn to their parents.
 Each parent will then give advice about marriage and family to the couple.
-A candle ceremony will follow, symbolizing the joining of the bride and groom and the joining of the two families.
+A candle ceremony will follow, symbolising the joining of the bride and groom and the joining of the two families.
 The bride's family will then reveal their gifts to the new couple, which include but are not limited to a pair earrings and at least one kièng.
 The groom's mother will then put each piece on the bride for good fortune.
 Rings may be exchanged between the couple.
 Half of the gifts received by the bride's family will then be returned to the groom's side.

-Due to Western influence in the concept of wedding rings, modern weddings still include the giving of jewelry to the bride but are followed by the exchange of wedding bands between the bride and groom.
+Due to Western influence in the concept of wedding rings, modern weddings still include the giving of jewellery to the bride but are followed by the exchange of wedding bands between the bride and groom.
 However, some Vietnamese families, especially Catholic ones, will reserve the exchange of wedding bands for the separate ceremony (the church or other Western marriage ceremony).